Gronk (artist)

 Gronk (born 1954 in East Los Angeles, California, USA), born Glugio Nicandro, is a Chicano painter, printmaker, and performance artist.
 His work is collected by museums around the country including the Smithsonian American Art Museum.

 Biography

-Gronk was born in Los Angeles to Mexican-American parents and was raised mainly by his mother.
-He started creating things at a young age and he felt that was what he was best at.
-He cites pop culture on television as a source of inspiration.
-Another artistic influence on Gronk was his uncle who was always drawing and inspired Gronk to be able to draw like him.
+Gronk was born in Los Angeles to Mexican-American parents and was raised primarily by his mother.
+He started creating things at a young age.
+He cites pop culture as a source of inspiration.
+Another artistic influence on Gronk was his uncle, who would frequently draw.

 Among other influences, foreign films which he generally watched in Santa Monica, are mentioned.
 He was fascinated with the larger world and concepts that many of these films from Russia, France and elsewhere brought to his imagination.
 At age fourteen, Gronk started writing his own plays.